 - Shared room in Volunteer House / host family

-- Airport pick-up in San José with overnight stay/s in San José
+- Airport pick-up in San José with 2 overnight stays in San José (single room, breakfast & dinner)

 - Transfer from San José accommodation to bus terminal for journey to project site *

 - Orientation session in our partner office in San José

 *the costs for the bus ticket to the project site are not included.

 Program fee: US$ 830 (minimum stay 2 weeks)